salesforce/utam-js-recipes/README.md

 This repository contains examples of how to test the Salesforce UI using the [UTAM][utam-doc] framework.

+> [!NOTE]
-> Note: This repository uses UTAM JavaScript.
+> This repository uses UTAM JavaScript.
 If you want to use UTAM with Java, visit the [UTAM Java recipes repository][utam-java-recipes].

-__IMPORTANT: This repository's page objects and UI tests are compatible with the Salesforce Winter'24 release.__
+> [!NOTE]

-> Note: These recipes are designed to work with a generic Salesforce org.
+> These recipes are designed to work with a generic Salesforce org.
 If your org has customizations, you might need to modify page objects or tests locally to avoid errors.

+> [!IMPORTANT]
+> __This repository's page objects and UI tests are compatible with the Salesforce Winter'24 release.__

 ## Project structure

 This repository contains two npm packages.
 Both packages demonstrate how to set up page object authoring and compilation.

 ### 1) utam-js-recipes package (project root)